catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/hi/adoption-view/architecture.md

    **sync federated catalog: (0.2)** <br/> The federated catalogs are synchronized periodically.
 As a result, the OEM can resolve HI calculation function assets that are located at the supplier.

 1. **Invoke HI skill:** <br/> The consumer invokes the skill by calling the agents API at its own EDC connector (ad hoc or as predefined asset).
 There are three parameters that must be set:
-   - **vehicle id** (VIN)
+   - **vehicle ID** (VIN)
    - **component type** (type of component for which the HI values should be calculated)
    - **result type** (For HI, the result type may always be `HealthIndicationResult`.
 Note: The exact same skill could be used to calculate Remaining useful Life values by using result type `RemainingUsefulLifeResult`.)

 2. **Resolve HI calculation function assets by result type HealthIndicatorResut:** <br/> The Knowledge Agent resolves all calculation functions by the given result type `HealthIndicationResult`.
-These can be located at different suppliers and is independent of the vehicle id and the component of interest.
+These can be located at different suppliers and is independent of the vehicle ID and the component of interest.

 3. **Resolve load data assets of required type for arguments of resolved HI calculation functions:** <br/> The Knowledge Agent resolves all usage data assets (for load data), that are required as arguments by the resolved calculation functions, by load data type.